Mould Exposure Symptoms: Health Effects and When to Test

 • Identify hidden toxin exposure

-• Testing doesn’t replace medical care – it provides additional context when symptoms don’t align with routine investigations.
+Testing does not replace medical care – it adds another layer of understanding when symptoms do not align with standard investigations.

 Final Thoughts

-Mould exposure is far more common than many people realise – and its effects are often subtle, systemic, and overlooked.
+Mould exposure is more common than many people realise, and its effects are often subtle, systemic and easy to overlook.

-When symptoms don’t make sense on the surface, it’s often what’s happening beneath the surface that matters most.
+Often, when symptoms do not make sense on the surface, it is what sits beneath the surface that deserves closer attention.

 Not sure where to start?